Football Features

 Verdict: HIT

-Although he struggled in his first season at Fulham and did not look to have a future at Craven Cottage, Andre-Frank Zamb0-Anguissa has been one of their standout players in their return to the Premier League.
+Although he struggled in his first season at Fulham and did not look to have a future at Craven Cottage, Andre-Frank Zamb0-Anguissa was one of the standout players in 2020/21, despite the club’s relegation.
+He has gone on to even bigger heights at Napoli since.

 Verdict: HIT